COVID-19 and your visit to the Cave and Basin National Historic Site

 Visitors will be able to access the following services and facilities:

-- day-use areas, including green spaces, picnic areas;
+- Day-use areas, including outdoor spaces, and picnic areas

 Due to COVID-19 safety considerations, the following services and facilities are NOT available at this time: